warhamni/developing_dataproduct/ddpProject.md

 The Apps can be view at this page https://warhamni.shinyapps.io/developing_dataproduct/

-Github Repo
+Github and RPubs Repo
 ========================================================

-The code for the shiny apps can be downloaded from the github repo at https://github.com/warhamni/developing_dataproduct
+The code for the shiny apps can be downloaded from the github repo at https://github.com/warhamni/developing_dataproduct or http://rpubs.com/warhamni/ddp